-The First Text Messages Celebrates 25 Years
+The First Text Message Celebrates 25 Years

-The first text message was transmitted 25 years ago.
-On Dec.
-3, 1992 engineer Neil Papworth typed "merry Christmas" on a computer and sent the first SMS message to the cellphone of Vodafone director Richard Jarvis.
+The first text message was transmitted Dec.
+3, 1992.
+Engineer Neil Papworth typed "merry Christmas" on a computer and sent the first SMS message to the cellphone of Vodafone director Richard Jarvis.

 MARY LOUISE KELLY, HOST: